-• If the peripheral circulation is poor, if the patient is obviously dehydrated, or if the patient is frankly shocked, give a 10 ml/kg bolus of plasmalyte/ balanced crystalloid as per Advanced Paediatric Life Support guidance (use 0.9% Sodium Chloride if plasmalyte not available).
+• If the peripheral circulation is poor or the patient is frankly shocked, give a 10 ml/kg bolus of plasmalyte/ balanced crystalloid as per Advanced Paediatric Life Support guidance (use 0.9% Sodium Chloride if plasmalyte not available).
 Repeat the bolus if the poor circulation persists, as for a shocked non-metabolic patient.